chemodun/X4-UniverseEditor/src/ChemGateBuilder/README.md

 This project is licensed under the Apache License 2.0 - see the [LICENSE](../../LICENSE) file for details.

 ## Changelog

+### [0.8.0] - 2025-02-13

+- Added
+  - Clusters and sectors tooltips
+  - Hiding and showing the DLC's and Mods on a map
+  - Showing empty cluster cells

 ### [0.7.0] - 2025-02-11